FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features.rst

 Features
 ========

 This part introduces the bundle’s features.
-Each feature links to the Reference chapter for a fuller explanation.
+Each feature section links to the corresponding reference section.

 .. toctree::